Masaru Natsuaki, MD, PhD

 (Department of Dermatology, Hyogo College of Medicine, Japan)

-President of Medical Entomology and Zoology in Japan, 2018-
+President of Japan Society of Medical Entomology and Zoology, 2021-

 I have been appointed as the 24th President of the Japan Society of Medical Entomology and Zoology.
 I am a clinical dermatologist, and for many years I have focused on harmful arthropods as causes of skin disorders and have conducted research in this field.
 Upon my appointment, I plan to contribute to the further advancement of this academic society by promoting cooperation between directors and members of various committees, and I would very much appreciate the support of all our members in this endeavor.

 Members of our society study animals that harm human physical and mental health, for example by sucking blood, biting, parasitism, transmitting infectious diseases, and causing discomfort.
 The Japan Society of Medical Entomology and Zoology is an academic society that studies the morphology, classification, ecology, and so on of these animals, investigates their habitats and the status of resulting diseases/injuries, and examines the causes, pathophysiology, mechanism of onset, treatment, and preventive measures of diseases caused by them.
 The Society was established in 1943 as The Japan Society of Sanitary Entomology and was given its current name in 1950.
 The Society held its first annual convention in 1949 and, by 2021, has held 73 conventions.